Limit Theorems For Non-Hermitian Ensembles: Introduction

 \section{Introduction}

 \text{}\\ The attractiveness of the Random Matrix Theory (RMT) lies in the possibility of using it as a means to model problems in high dimensions and perform related calculations analytically.
 This is mainly due to the invariance property of the probability distribution of certain matrix ensembles.
 As stated in \cite{Mezzadri2007}, the statistical properties of the spectrum of random matrix ensembles are independent of the nature of the probability distribution that defines these ensembles in the limit of large sizes of these matrices.
 They only depend on the invariance of these distributions.
 Matrix ensembles that are characterised by invariant probability distribution are those from classical compact matrix groups studied in references \cite{Weyl1946} and \cite{Meckes2019}.
-The complex Ginibre ensemble is one of them and is a special case of the Ginibre-Girko ensemble with maximal non-Hermiticity as presented in \cite{FyodorovSommersKhoruzhenko1998} and \cite{AkemannPhillipsShifrin2009}. \\ The complex Ginibre ensemble was first defined as a mathematical concept to model phenomena from the physics of particles.
+The complex Ginibre ensemble is one of them and is a special case of the Ginibre-Girko ensemble with maximal non-Hermiticity as presented in \cite{FyodorovSommersKhoruzhenko1998} and \cite{AkemannPhillipsShifrin2009}.
+Like the real and the symplectic Ginibre ensembles, this ensemble was introduced by J. Ginibre \cite{Ginibre1965}.
+It was first defined as a mathematical concept to model phenomena from the physics of particles.
 Statistical properties of eigenvalues of matrices from this ensemble are studied to provide an understanding by analogy of the dynamics of nuclei.
-More precisely, as stated in \cite{Ginibre1965}, the distribution of eigenvalues of a complex Ginibre matrix is comparable to that of the distribution of the positions of charges of a two-dimensional Coulomb gas in a harmonic oscillator potential, at a specific temperature corresponding to the Dyson index $\beta =2$.\\ \\ The complex Ginibre ensemble is the space of $N \times N$ complex matrices $J$ whose complex entries are the $J_{ij} = x_{ij} + \text{i} y_{ij} \in \mathbb{C}$ independent and identically distributed (i.i.d.) following a standard complex Gaussian distribution $\mathcal{N}_{\mathbb{C}}(0,1)$ with probability density
+The distribution of eigenvalues of a complex Ginibre matrix is comparable to that of the distribution of the position of charges of a two-dimensional Coulomb gas in a harmonic oscillator potential, at a specific temperature corresponding to the Dyson index $\beta =2$.\\ \\ The complex Ginibre ensemble is the space of $N \times N$ complex matrices $J$, whose complex entries are the $J_{ij} = x_{ij} + \text{i} y_{ij} \in \mathbb{C}$ independent and identically distributed (i.i.d.) following a standard complex Gaussian distribution $\mathcal{N}_{\mathbb{C}}(0,1)$ with probability density function